PerlFFI/FFI-Platypus/README.md

     print cast( opaque => string, $string_opaque), "\n";

+**Discussion**: libuuid is a library used to generate unique identifiers (UUID) for objects that may be accessible beyond the local system.
+The library is or was part of the Linux e2fsprogs package.

-**Discussion**: Knowing the size of objects is sometimes important.
+Knowing the size of objects is sometimes important.
 In this example, we use the [sizeof](https://metacpan.org/pod/FFI::Platypus#sizeof) function to get the size of 16 characters (in this case it is simply 16 bytes).
 We also know that the strings "deparsed" by `uuid_unparse` are exactly 37 bytes.